Mirantis/virtlet/docs/docs/101/cloud-init.md

-# Cloud init support
+# Cloud-Init support

-Virtlet is using [cloud-init](https://cloudinit.readthedocs.io/en/latest/) to configure VMs.
-As always you can check [Virtlet documentation](../cloud-init-data-generation.md) to see exactly how Virtlet uses it.
+Virtlet is using [Cloud-Init](https://cloudinit.readthedocs.io/en/latest/) to configure VMs.
+As always you can check [Virtlet Cloud-Init documentation](../../reference/cloud-init/) to see exactly how Virtlet uses it.

-Cloud-init data is passed to the VM using Pod's annotations.
+Cloud-Init data is passed to the VM using Pod's annotations.

 The most common use case is to pass SSH public key to the VM: